 While the line is part of the overall Carnival family, the ship will be renovated and rechristened and will no longer be a Carnival “Fun Ship” after her transition.

 UPDATE: These plans were changed and Carnival Splendor will remain in the Carnival Cruise fleet for the time being.

 Dream Class Carnival Cruise Ships

 The Dream class of ships truly make cruise dreams come true, starting with the launch of Carnival Dream in 2009 and followed by Carnival Magic (2011) and Carnival Breeze (2012).

-These ships hold from 3,646-3,690 passengers each, and include such amazing features outdoor cafes, some of the fleet’s largest WaterWorks aqua parks and a half-mile outdoor promenade deck with multiple whirlpools at the edge of the deck for spectacular views.
+These ships hold from 3,646-3,690 passengers each, and include such amazing features as outdoor cafes, some of the fleet’s largest WaterWorks aqua parks, and a half-mile outdoor promenade deck with multiple whirlpools at the edge of the deck for spectacular views.
 Passengers can enjoy these features and more on itineraries from 6-9 nights.